bibekaryal86/shared-service/README.md

 # shared-service

-This will be the common module shared across repositories with shared services like email, http connector, etc.
+This will be the common module shared across repositories with shared services.

+This module supports the following shared services:

+* AppEnvProperty.java: Retrieves and manages dynamic application variables retrieved from an API
+* Connector.java: OkHttp client helper utility
+* Email.java: Utility to send email using Mailjet.
+Because of required Mailjet secrets, Mailjet client is required parameter

+This will be published to Maven Central Repository after which it can be used as dependency in any project.